Env-an-Stat-group/21.Hu.JClim/README.md

 # 21.Hu.JClim
 Public Code for "Approximating the Internal Variability of Bias-Corrected Global Temperature Projections with Spatial Stochastic Generators" by Wenjing Hu and Stefano Castruccio.
+More details can be found at https://doi.org/10.1175/JCLI-D-21-0083.1

 **Spatial_model.m**<br />
 This code fits a spatial linear model with considering the spatial correlation among regions and monthly variance, and then estimate the sparse correlation matrix with graphical lasso.